Nazarii14/Google-Drive-FIXED/README.md

   127.0.0.1 clients9.google.com
 ```

-So, I deleted all the client.google lines and it helped.
+### So, I deleted all the client.google lines and it helped.
-You will also have a problem with Google Chrome Extensions if you have this lines in "hosts" file
+### You will also have a problem with Google Chrome Extensions if you have this lines in "hosts" file.
-If you have this problem but you "hosts" file is empty (except big commentary), then I don't know how to fix this.
+### If you have this problem but you "hosts" file is empty (except big commentary), then I don't know how to fix this.